jeayoung114/youtube_card_new_vibe_coding/README.md

 - **Card Count:** Change the `num_cards` parameter in `generate_card_news_contents`.
 - **Timing:** Adjust `max_chars_per_card` for shorter/longer card durations.

+## Recent Features & Fixes

+- **Emoji Support in Card Images:**
+  - Card image generator now uses emoji-compatible fonts if available, so emojis render correctly on cards (no more squares).
+- **Background Music Fadeout:**
+  - Video generator applies a smooth fadeout to the last 2 seconds of background music for a professional finish.
+- **Audio Artifact Fix:**
+  - Final audio (narration + background music) is always set to exactly the video duration, and fadeout is applied to the composite audio to prevent cracks or pops at the end.
+- **Music Info Passing:**
+  - `bg_music_retrieval.py` writes the downloaded music's name and path to `music_info.json`, which the video generator reads to use the correct background music.
+- **OpenAI-based Music Tagging:**
+  - Music tags for background music are now selected using OpenAI from a curated list, based on the generated card news script content.
+- **Emojis in Card Content:**
+  - Card news content generator instructs OpenAI to add relevant, fun, and visually appealing emojis to each card for better visual impact.

 ## Changelog

 ---